 Facilitator: Jyoti Venketraman, Special Initiatives Manager of NJCASA

 This webinar is the second in a four-part series on serving incarcerated survivors.
 With increased focus on the Prison Rape Elimination Act (PREA), training advocates on intersections of sexual violence within detention centers will help support advocacy for this population.
-This webinar will provide an in depth look at the role of an advocate, share some basics of providing services to incarcerated survivors, and highlight strategies programs can use in addressing common concerns.
+The presentation will provide an in-depth look at the role of an advocate, share some basics of providing services to incarcerated survivors, and highlight strategies programs can use in addressing common concerns.